 Ultimately, the jury found Shakur guilty as charged on both murder counts and all six assault charges.
 On hearing the verdict, Shakur called the jury racist and announced she was ashamed to have been part of the trial at all.

 In an interview immediately after the verdict, Shakur’s lawyer claimed that the white jurors had been chosen to “destroy” his client and that the jury had only pretended to deliberate overnight.

 A few months later in 1974, Shakur was sentenced to mandatory life in prison for the murder, and a consecutive 26 to 33 years for the assault charges.
 Under the laws that New Jersey had at the time, she would have been eligible for parole in 2002.

-Despite her lawyer’s insistence that Shakur was serving her time under conditions of inhumane and degrading surveillance, which apparently included body cavity searches and observation while she relieved herself, it appeared that the state Corrections Department hadn’t bothered doing background checks on her visitors.
+Despite her lawyer’s insistence that Shakur was serving her time under conditions of inhumane and degrading surveillance, which apparently included body cavity searches and observation while she relieved herself, it appeared that the state Corrections Department hadn’t done as background checks on her visitors.

 In 1979, three of those visitors turned out to be BLA members with fake IDs, guns and sticks of dynamite.
 The intruders took a couple of guards hostage and loaded Shakur into a waiting van.

 The FBI staged a major manhunt for Shakur and her associates, but to no avail.
 She had a large and unexpectedly well-financed underground network, which hid her for nearly seven years until, in 1984, she was granted asylum in Cuba.

 Describing herself as an escaped political prisoner and as a modern-day runaway slave, Assata Shakur broadcast Cuban propaganda from a Havana radio station and wrote about her experiences, all while being maintained by the Cuban government on a budget of $13 a day.